-The GoPro is always looking at the color in the scene and determining the white balance it determines most accurate.
-When the red filter is applied, the GoPro sees red and selects a warmer white balance (which is measured by kelvin temperature) that makes whites and grays actually look white and gray.
+The GoPro camera is always looking at the color in the scene and automatically determining the white balance it determines most accurate.
+When the red filter is applied, the GoPro sees red and selects a warmer white balance (which is measured by kelvin temperature).
+The result is more color and contrast in the scene.

 When to Use GoPro Filters

 GoPro filters are best used below about 15ft (5m).
 Place the filter over the dive housing port and you’re good to go.
 Easy!

 In bright shallow water (above 15ft) you can often use a red filter if you’re shooting at a down angle, but I recommend using different compositions in order to film intriguing video.
 If you shoot horizontally or up into the water column using a red filter, especially aiming towards the sun, you may see a red tint in the scene.
 We want to avoid this red tint at all costs since it looks so unnatural.

 One solution here is to use a shallow water filter, which has less red than a standard red dive filter.
 See my Best Filters guide below.

 The Bottom Line: Use your GoPro filter at dive depths but be careful and experiment in the shallows to find the best combo that works for you.